wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 ![Hanjst Logo](http://ufqi.com/blog/wp-content/uploads/2019/06/hanjst-logo.201901.jpg)

-Hanjst is a template language aiming at presenting a page of Web contents.
+Hanjst is a template language aiming at descibing a page of Web contents.

-Hanjst is a template engine which parses the pages written in Hanjst template language.
+Hanjst is also a template engine which parses the pages written in Hanjst template language.

 Han is the surname of my wife, and one of the given names of my daughter and son.